AitonGoldman/replay_rules/PINBURGH_RULES.md

 ### 3. Schedule

-The tournament schedule will be posted on [http://r​eplayfx.org/schedule.](http://r​eplayfx.org/schedule.)
+The `full` tournament schedule will be posted on [http://r​eplayfx.org/schedule.](http://r​eplayfx.org/schedule.)

-### 4. Fees
+~~### 4.
+Fees~~

-A one-time $120 registration fee is required of each player who wishes to compete at Pinburgh, in addition to admission to Replay FX.
+~~A one-time $120 registration fee is required of each player who wishes to compete at Pinburgh, in addition to admission to Replay FX.~~ `Fees are specific to the ticketing, and not the rules.
+Move the following paragraph up to the schedule even if you keep the fees in, since IT IS A TIME OF THE SCHEDULE AND NOT A FEE.`
 All players must check in by 9:30 am on Day 1.
 Players who are not checked in by 9:30 am will be removed from the tournament, and alternate players from the waitlist may be added.
 Online pre-registration is required.